glutanimate/pdf-glossary/docs/description.md

     You should use this when exporting large collections, or cards with complex formatting as Chrome will be able to parse them much better than the PDF Exporter.
 In order to convert these HTML exports to PDF documents you can use Chrome's "Print to PDF" option.

-- One-column PDF Glossary (page size either A4 or Letter) – Will directly generate a PDF glossary in a one-column page layout (Screenshot 2 above)
+- One-column PDF Glossary (page size either A4 or Letter) – Will directly generate a PDF glossary in a one-column page layout

-- Two-column PDF Glossary (page size either A4 or Letter) – Will directly generate a PDF glossary in a one-column page layout (Screenshot 1 above)
+- Two-column PDF Glossary (page size either A4 or Letter) – Will directly generate a PDF glossary in a one-column page layout

 The add-on also has limited abilites to export some of your scheduling information.
 If you check the corresponding checkbox, all cards that surpass or fall below a certain ease percentage will be highlighted in green or red, respectively.